• Solutions

 • Different skills among employees (licenses, authorizations, more technical operations, etc.).

-Excel and Google Sheets help to plan routes, but not to optimize them
+Excel and Google Sheets help to plan routes, but not to optimise them

 Excel and Google Sheets can help you to organise your routes, by summarising all the relevant information available.
 But these tools do not help you to optimize your trips, i.e. to make the most of the logistics resources available.
 These systems, while useful, are simply not designed to do that.